Targets and monitoring

 Devon monitoring

-The Health check sections on the habitat pages largely summarise data collated from SSSI and County Wildlife Site monitoring.
+The Health check sections on the habitat pages largely summarise data collated from Sites of Special Scientific Interest (SSSI) and County Wildlife Site monitoring.
 Some woodland data (area and management) was provided by the Forestry Commission.
 Data on waterbodies was obtained from the Environment Agency.

 SSSIs

-Natural England undertakes monitoring of SSSIs and provided a table of the latest condition data in November 2025 – SSSI condition data.
+Natural England monitors SSSIs and provided a table of the latest condition data in November 2025: SSSI condition data.

-The data provided is based on broad habitat types (rather than UK priority habitats).
+The data is based on broad habitat types (rather than UK priority habitats).
 See the JNCC website for the relationship between broad habitats and priority habitats.
-Also see Other Information below for more on habitat classification.
+Also see Other information below for more on habitat classification.

 County Wildlife Sites

-There are ~ 2,300 County Wildlife SItes (CWS) across Devon.
-Devon Biodiversity Records Centre (DBRC) is funded by Devon County Council and Devon Wildlife Trust to undertake monitoring of County Wildlife Sites across Devon.
-DBRC provided a summary of the latest data in November 2025 – CWS condition monitoring.
-This monitoring provides data on UK priority habitats (rather than broad habitat types).
+There are around 2,300 County Wildlife Sites (CWS) across Devon.
+Devon Biodiversity Records Centre (DBRC) is funded by Devon County Council and Devon Wildlife Trust to monitor County Wildlife Sites across Devon.
+DBRC provided a summary of the latest data in November 2025: CWS condition monitoring.
+The data is based on UK priority habitats (rather than broad habitat types).

 Waterbodies